It seems an obvious task that takes place in many organisations.

 It is hard to implement collaboration in your teams and organisation if “why” is the reason and motivation to deliver and “what” is the objective and end-goal to reach.

 So, what does successful collaboration look like?
-According to our research on success stories and studies, both in the private and public sectors, several common denominators can be identified and are inherent to how we define successful collaboration:
+According to our research on success stories and studies, both in the private and public sectors, several common denominators can be identified when we define successful collaboration...

 - Common purpose